 Vitamin C is a vital nutrient for health.
 It helps form and maintain bones, skin, and blood vessels.
-It occurs naturally in some foods, especially, fruit and vegetables.
-Supplements are also available.
+It is also an antioxidant.

 - the gut

 The benefits of vitamin C may include the following.

 Vitamin C helps the body produce collagen and is present in skin, muscle, and other tissues.